gruns/furl/API.md

 ### Path

-URL paths in furl are Path objects that have zero or more path segments that can be manipulated directly, __segments__.
+URL paths in furl are Path objects that have __segments__, a list of zero or more path segments that can be manipulated directly.
 Path segments in __segments__ are maintaned decoded and all interaction with __segments__ should take place with decoded segment strings.

 ```python
 >>> f = furl('http://www.google.com/a/larg%20ish/path')